src-its/ca-web/content/git_about.md

 ## What is Git?

-Git is a piece of software that handles 'version control' for you.
+Git is a piece of software that helps to manage revisions to a repository of files.

 ## What is Version Control?